just-food's review of 2013: the year's most-read interviews

 New Zealand dairy giant Fonterra has increased its focus on emerging economies as the battle among global dairy companies for a share of high-growth markets in Asia, the Middle East and Latin America intensifies.
 This strategy has proven fruitful, with emerging markets making a sizeable contribution to group revenues and offering scope for future growth. just-food's Jonathan Dyson spoke to Fonterra CFO Jonathan Mason in Auckland yesterday (27 March) about how the world's leading dairy exporter plans to exploit this opportunity.

-Sectors: Baby food, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Food safety, Frozen, Ice cream, Meat & poultry, Private label, Sustainability & the environment, World foods
+Sectors: Baby food, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Food safety, Free-from, Frozen, Ice cream, Meat & poultry, Private label, Sustainability & the environment, World foods

 Greencore Group plc - Strategy and SWOT Report, is a source of comprehensive company data and information.
 The report covers the company’s structure, operation, SWOT analysis, product and service offe...